 Spanking and yelling are a popular form of discipline.
 It’s popular because it’s easy.
-And everyone seems to be doing it but it’s wrong.
+Everyone seems to be doing it but it’s wrong.
 A large body of research continues to advise parents against the use of physical punishment.
-If anything, corporal punishment makes kids more aggressive and raises the risk of mental health issues.
+According to research, corporal punishment makes kids even more aggressive and raises the risk of mental health issues.

 The American Academy of Pediatrics (AAP) in its guidelines, clearly asserts that;